zenmumbler/krystal/README.md

 I was not aware of this when I started work on krystal and am currently looking into how to remedy this, likely by wrapping the values in a `unique_ptr` as those explicitly allow incomplete types.

-The parser passes all of JSON.org's jsonchecker tests and is fully functional for UTF-8 files and data.
-Currently, only parsing is supported, a JSON writer is in progress.

 Does work with Clang 3.2, 3.3 and 3.4 compilers with the libc++ standard library.
-Will not work on current (May 2014) MSVC compilers, even the CTP versions, because it's not fully C++11 conformant yet.
+Will not work on current (May 2014) MSVC compilers, even the CTP versions, because MSVC is not fully C++11 conformant yet.

+JSON output is not yet supported.